 Health care professionals know that our thoughts influence our physical, mental, and emotional health, for better or for worse.
 We routinely enlist the help of psychologists and medications to overcome our deeply rooted, harmful thoughts.
 But we also have the power to change our thoughts ourselves, in ways that complement or offer an alternative to these often only marginally effective, and sometimes side-effect laden, treatments.

 This inspirational book is the ultimate self-help manual—a powerful tool for personal transformation.
 Author Swami Kriyananda teaches that negative thoughts exist in the subconscious mind, mentally whispering thousands of times each day, “I am afraid, I am tired, I am angry . . .”
-To be successfully overcome, these thoughts must be faced in their own territory.
+To successfully overcome these thoughts, they must be faced in their own territory.

 The thoughts in this book are those by which I have tried to live my life.
 They are the fruit of experience, not of book learning.
 They represent lessons learned—sometimes in sorrow, disappointment, and pain; at other times, in the thrill of discovery and of expanding joy.
 Sometimes I have quoted the wise words of my spiritual teacher, for it might also be said that none of this book could have been written, had it not been for the guidance that I received from him.